pingcap/docs/dynamic-config.md

 > **Note:**
 >
-> - After online changing TiKV configuration items, the TiKV configuration file is automatically updated.
-However, you need to modify the corresponding configuration items by executing `tiup edit-config`; otherwise, operations like `upgrade` and `reload` will overwrite your changes.
+> - After changing TiKV configuration items online, the TiKV configuration file is automatically updated.
+However, you also need to modify the corresponding configuration items by executing `tiup edit-config`; otherwise, operations like `upgrade` and `reload` will overwrite your changes.
 For details of modifying configuration items, refer to [Modify configuration using TiUP](/maintain-tidb-using-tiup.md#modify-the-configuration).
 > - After executing `tiup edit-config`, you do not need to execute `tiup reload`.

-To modify the configuration of a single instance or all instances according to the instance address or the component type, use the `set config` statement.
+When using the `set config` statement, you can modify the configuration of a single instance or of all instances according to the instance address or the component type.

 - Modify the configuration of all TiKV instances: